sbisaacson/r-notes/README.md

 I like to think of lists as arrays of boxed data.
 The `[` function applied to a list acts like vector indexing and returns a list, while `[[` only accepts a single index and unboxes the entry of the list.
-However, this doesn't quite work with `NULL`.
-Assigning `NULL` to a list index deletes entries:
+You can't delete entries from numeric vectors with `NULL` assignment, but assigning `NULL` to a list index deletes entries:

 ```r